 The Cost of Big Data

-- USD 3.1 trillion a year – the cost of poor data quality in the US economy (IBM)
+- $3.1 trillion a year – the cost of poor data quality to the US economy (IBM)

 - 91% of companies feel poor data wastes revenue.
 (Chicago Analytics Group)

-- 79 percent of enterprise executives who say that not embracing big data will cause them to risk competitive position and face extinction (Forbes)
+- 79% of enterprise executives who say that not embracing big data will cause them to risk competitive position and face extinction (Forbes)

-- 83 percent of enterprise executives who are pursuing big data projects to gain a competitive advantage.
+- 83% of enterprise executives who are pursuing big data projects to gain a competitive advantage.
 (Forbes)

-- 10% – reduction in overall cost by businesses that use big data (Entrepreneur)
+- 10% – reduction in overall cost for businesses that use big data (Entrepreneur)

 Faster innovation cycles%